mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 ------

 Collaborative filtering (CF) is based on past user behavior e.g anime ratings.
-One of the main advantages of CF over other recommendation systems is it does not require any domain knowledge and there is more versatile.
+One of the main advantages of CF over other recommendation systems is it does not require any domain knowledge and therefore is more versatile.

 Let’s convert Table 1 to a 10000 X 5000 matrix called **$M_{rating}$** .
 This matrix holds all ratings from all users for all movies (10000 movies x 5000 users).